 “Do you have any financial advice for new parents?”

-A handful of friends have asked me this question in the past week.
-The question often relates to childcare expenses or college savings plans, but I usually advise new parents to prioritize the below items before anything else.
-My typical advice sounds something like this:
+A handful of friends have asked this question in the past week.
+The question often relates to childcare expenses or college savings plans, but I usually advise new parents to prioritize the below items before anything else:

-An extra disclaimer this week: The above is educational and describes advice I have given others, but is not legal or financial advice for readers.
+The above is educational and is NOT legal or financial advice.
 Every situation is different and I’m not an insurance agent or an attorney.